nynkelys/arcade-game/Object Oriented Programming.md

 - __Class__: blueprint for an object

 ##### Constructor functions
-1. Start with a capital letter
-2. Must be called with `new`
+Start with a capital letter; Must be called with `new`; Has object created automatically

     new SoftwareDev() {